diogoeag/experimental-one-time-pad/README.md

 ### Update and Delete Queries

 Now you may want to the update the data or simply erase it.
-Lets see how this is done.
+Let's see how this is done.

 ```java
 engine.executeUpdate(